linliwen88/Climbing-in-Unreal/README.md

-# Goea Technical Evaluation
+# CLimbing in Unreal (Goea Technical Evaluation)
 ## Instructions
 ### Objectives / Rules
-To showcase the **climbing feature**, multiple objects (terrains) including walls, pillar, ceiling, ramps to test if the player can behave correctly when facing climbable/non-climbable objects.
+To showcase the **climbing feature**, multiple objects (terrains) including walls, pillar, ceiling, ramps are placed to test if the player can behave correctly when facing climbable/non-climbable objects.

 Also, a Dummy character is placed inside the level that **reacts to attack**.
 ![Attack blueprint](/pics/demo.gif)